Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Blowups of algebraic varieties and schemes

-Hartshorne \cite[Section 2.4, Definition, p.
-105]{Hartshorne_algebraic_geometry} defines a \emph{variety} (or \emph{abstract variety}) to be an integral, separated scheme of finite type over an algebraically closed field $\KK$.

-\begin{prop} (See Hartshorne \cite[Proposition 2.7.16]{Hartshorne_algebraic_geometry}.)
-Let $X$ be a variety over an algebraically closed field $\KK$, let $\sI \subset \sO_X$ be a nonzero coherent sheaf of ideals on $X$, and $\pi:\widetilde X\to X$ be the blowup with respect to $\sI$.
-Then the following hold: \begin{enumerate} \item $X'$ is also a variety; \item $\pi$ is a birational, proper, surjective morphism; \item If $X$ is quasi-projective (respectively, projective) over $\KK$, then the same is true for $\widetilde X$, and $\pi$ is a projective morphism. \end{enumerate} \end{prop}
+\begin{prop}[Properties of the blowup of an algebraic variety with respect to an ideal] (See Hartshorne \cite[Chapter II, Section 7, Proposition 7.16, p.
+166]{Hartshorne_algebraic_geometry}.)
+Let $X$ be an algebraic variety over an algebraically closed field $\KK$, let $\sI \subset \sO_X$ be a nonzero coherent sheaf of ideals on $X$, and $\pi:\widetilde X\to X$ be the blowup with respect to $\sI$.
+Then the following hold: \begin{enumerate} \item $\widetilde X$ is an algebraic variety. \item $\pi$ is a birational, proper, surjective morphism. \item If $X$ is quasi-projective (respectively, projective) over $\KK$, then the same is true for $\widetilde X$, and $\pi$ is a projective morphism. \end{enumerate} \end{prop}

-\begin{rmk}[Blowups in resolutions of singularities] (See Hauser \cite[Remark 4.5]{Hauser_2014} and Koll\'ar \cite[p.
-136]{Kollar_lectures_resolution_singularities}.)
-Koll\'ar provides a useful summary of properties of blowups that are relevant to monomialization and resolution of singularities.
-One says that a blowup is \emph{trivial} if $Z$ is a Cartier divisor in $X$ and in this case, $\pi : \widetilde X \to X$ is an isomorphism by the universal property of blowups (see also Vakil \cite[Observation 22.2.1]{Vakil_foundations_algebraic_geometry}).
+\begin{rmk}[Blowups in resolutions of singularities] Koll\'ar \cite[Section 3.3, p.
+136]{Kollar_lectures_resolution_singularities} provides a summary of certain properties of blowups that are relevant to monomialization and resolution of singularities.
+One says that a blowup is \emph{trivial} if $Z$ is a Cartier divisor in $X$ and in this case, $\pi : \widetilde X \to X$ is an isomorphism by the universal property of blowups (see also Hauser \cite[Remark 4.5, p.
+18]{Hauser_2014}, the Stacks Project \cite[\href{https://stacks.math.columbia.edu/tag/0807}{Lemma 0807}]{stacks-project}, and Vakil \cite[Observation 22.2.1]{Vakil_foundations_algebraic_geometry}).
 In resolution of singularities, one includes the possibility that $Z = \varnothing$, which is known as the \emph{empty} blowup.
 Empty blowups arise when one restricts a blowup sequence to an open subset $U \subset X$ and the center of the blowup is disjoint from $U$.
 However, in statements of theorems on resolution of singularities, one does not include empty blowups in the final blowup sequences. \end{rmk}